couchbase/couchbase-elasticsearch-connector/README.md

 2. Select the Replications tab.
 3. Press the button labeled "Create Cluster Reference"
 4. Choose a name for your ElasticSearch cluster
-5. In the IP/Hostname field provide an address of one of the nodes in your ES cluster
+5. In the IP/Hostname and field provide an address and port of one of the nodes in your ES cluster (127.0.0.1:9091)
-6. Currently Username/Password are not used
+6. Enter the Username and Password corresponding to your "couchbase.username" and "couchbase.password" settings in ElasticSearch
 7. Press the "Save" button

 Starting Data Transfer